MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Açıklamalar

-Tür, denetlenen sıra için ters Yineleyici olarak kullanılabilecek belirtilmemiş türdeki bir nesneyi tanımlar `T3`.
+Tür, denetlenen dizi `T3` için ters yineleyici olarak hizmet verebilen belirtilmemiş türde bir nesneyi açıklar.

 ### <a name="example"></a>Örnek